Urdu in the United Kingdom: Politics

 Queen Victoria was taught to write Urdu after requesting her servant Abdul Karim, who had arrived in England to deliver a seal mark celebrating the Queen's Golden Jubilee.
 She began learning in 1887, and also began keeping a diary written in Urdu, which she called her Hindustani Journal', totalling 13 volumes altogether.

-When Pakistani-origin Scottish MSP Bashir Ahmad was elected to the Scottish parliament in 2007, he took his oath in both English and Urdu.
+When Pakistani-origin Scottish MSP Bashir Ahmad was elected to the Scottish Parliament in 2007, he took his oath in both English and Urdu.
 Similarly, the ex-First Minister of Scotland, Humza Yousaf, also took his oath in Urdu when he became an MP in 2016.

+In February 2026, the Green Party released leaflets, which had a picture of Green Party politician Hannah Spencer in front of a mosque, wearing a Keffiyeh.
+On the other side of the leaflet was a message written in Urdu, criticising the Reform UK and Labour parties.
+Hannah Spencer of the Green Party also created an advert in Urdu for the Gorton and Denton by-election.